Monday, January 22, 2024

 pre-storm most of my hellebores were all budded up, about to open

 The storm hit the afternoon of Friday the 12th, when strong wind through the Columbia River Gorge blew in along with arctic air from the north, temperatures quickly plunged.
-All told we were under 32F (freezing) for over 150 hours, with an ultimate low of 12—our high we didn't get above 20F on Saturday the 13th.
+All told we were under 32F (freezing) for over 150 hours, with an ultimate low of 12—we didn't get above 20F at all on Saturday the 13th.
 Extreme cold, fierce wind, sleet, and ice all added up to horrible conditions not seen here since a storm back in 1990 (so I've read, we moved here in 2004).

 We didn't see 32F again until late on Wednesday the 17th, but that was brief because another round of freezing rain moved in that night and dropped the temperature (and more ice).
 As I write this on Saturday the 20th my garden is still coated in a thick, rock-hard layer of ice.